n8n-io/n8n-docs/docs/reference/javascript-code-snippets.md

 ]
 ```

-You can use the following code snippet to create an array of objects.
+You can use the following code snippet to create a single item from these multiple items.

 ```js
  return [